dotnet/docs/docs/csharp/quick-starts/index.md

 This beginning lesson assumes that you have finished the quick starts listed above.

-You can also try this lesson [using the own develoment environment on your machine](arrays-and-collections.md).
+You can also try this lesson [using the develoment environment on your machine](arrays-and-collections.md).

 ## [Introduction to classes](introduction-to-classes.md)